Jophmukendi/Network_Inventory/README.md

 This section explains how to use JophNet and its main features.
 It provides a step-by-step guide for navigating the application, managing network resources, and accessing device and interface information.

+---

+1. Devices Page

+The Devices page is the main page of JophNet.
+It displays the network devices stored in the application.
+In this example, no device has been added yet, so the page displays “No device found.”

+The page provides two main actions:

+Add Device: Opens the form used to register a new network device.
+Show Devices: Filters the device list by category, such as Router, Switch, Server, or Access Point.

+The navigation menu provides access to Devices, Interfaces, VLANs, and Tools.